 Please get to the event early enough to get scrutineered- just because Scrutineering closes at 9.30am, doesn’t mean you can turn up at 9.25.

 It is recommended that these are carried for Tyro & RTV events, but mandatory for CCV’s, Timed Trials etc. This needs to be less than 2 years old or stickered / certified as serviced by a qualified engineer at least every 2 years.
-A full list of suitable extinguishants are available in the MUK Blue Book, but the current main one is a 2kg AFFF.
+A full list of suitable extinguishants are available in the Motorsport UK Blue Book, but the current main ones are a 2.4ltr AFFF and a 2kg Dry Powder.
+Please note being a liquid the AFF is sized by volume and the Dry Powder being a powder is sized by weight.

 Rear View Mirrors